audreyfeldroy/cookiecutter-pypackage/docs/tutorial.rst

 Add the repo to your Travis CI account.

-Run the script `travis_pypi_setup.py` to encrypt your PyPI password in Travis config and activate automated deployment on PyPI when you push a new tag to master branch.
+Run the script `travis_pypi_setup.py`.
+It will:

+* Encrypt your PyPI password in your Travis config.
+* Activate automated deployment on PyPI when you push a new tag to master branch.

 .. _`Travis CI`: https://travis-ci.org/